VVT-i: D-4S

 D-4S (Direct Four Line Superior) is a twin injection fuel system that is an improved version of the previous D-4 system, combining both indirect and direct injection.
 It uses a traditional manifold fuel injector on one end for low pressure and a direct injector on the other for high pressure.
 It also works in conjunction with VVT-i (as well as its variants).
 This system debuted in the 2GR-FSE engine used in the Toyota Crown Athlete and the Lexus IS 350, which was also the first engine overall to combine both traditional fuel injection with direct injection.
 This system was also used in the 4U-GSE (FA20) engine found in the 2012–2021 Toyota 86 and Subaru BRZ as well as the FA24D engine used in the 2022–present Toyota GR86 and Subaru BRZ, both working in conjunction with Subaru's AVCS system.
 The D-4S system provides much more cleaner exhaust emissions than with D-4, while also helping with providing more peak power at high rpms.

-It is important to note that the "S" in the D-4S name does not signify a supercharged engine, as engines using the D-4S system such as the 4U-GSE and the 2GR-FSE do not have superchargers.
+Despite what some people led to believe, D-4S does not signify a supercharged, direct injection engine (as in "Direct Line Four Supercharged").
+For instance, the 4U-GSE and the 2GR-FSE, both using the D-4S system, do not have superchargers.
 Traditionally, supercharged engines are denoted as "Z" under Toyota's engine naming scheme (e.g. 4A-GZE, 1G-GZE and 2TZ-FZE).